 Self-tanners give you a healthy glow year 'round

-It's hard advice to swallow because almost everyone looks better with a nice tan.
+It's hard news to swallow because almost everyone looks better with a nice tan.

 Some tanners work gradually, with a very low concentration of DHA (this also means they typically have less of that telltale self-tanner scent) and are applied daily to build up a tan slowly.
 Results from gradual tanners aren't as immediate, but because they're applied over several sessions, it's harder to noticeably mess them up.
 In addition, many people prefer to subtly increase their skin tone, so it's not such a startling change in appearance.

 Instant tanners, on the other hand, are the way to go if you want to create a tanned appearance quickly.
 In reality, all sunless tanners -- even so-called instant tanners -- take a minimum of a few hours to fully develop, but some types speed up the process by including a tint or bronzer.
 The tint will wash off as soon as you shower, but, in the meantime, it acts as a guide for application and offers instant gratification -- and color.